vahidseydi/React_webpack_start/README.md

 - **webpack**: lets us bundle the JavaScript applications and other images, fonts and ...

-#### we need to config webpack and for this reaaon webpack.config.js is created:
+#### we need to config webpack and for this reason, the webpack.config.js is created:

 - **context**: where are we? \_dirname (points to project folder)